artefactory/redis-team-THM/blog/content/01_mlops.md

 Tags: mlops
 Slug: mlops-methodology
 Authors: Michel Hua
-Summary: Day 1 - Using MLOps techniques in our project HELLO MICHEL
+Summary: Day 1 - Using MLOps techniques in our project

 _This article is the first of a series of post we do during the [Redis Venture hackathon](https://hackathon.redisventures.com).
 The goal is to keep a journal of our work._